CORPUS CHRISTI, Texas — Throughout the month of September on Action Ten News First at Four, we're speaking with local experts about health insurance.

 Typically, the Texas Department of Insurance requires 50% of the cost to be picked up by the employer, but Gwaltney says she's found employers often contribute more than that.

-Then it's up to you, the employee, to make decision on what's best for you and you family.
+Then it's up to you, the employee, to make decisions on what's best for you and you family.

 Let's start with choosing between a Health Savings Account, or HSA, versus a Flexible Spending Account, or FSA.